 A sole proprietorship is an unincorporated business owned and controlled by one person.
 As a sole proprietor, the owner reaps all the benefits and shoulders all the risks involved with running the business.
 The money generated by your business is reported as income on your personal tax return.
 You don’t need to file a separate corporate tax return for the business.
-Business expenses and losses can be deducted from your personal income
+Business expenses and losses can be deducted from your personal income.

 In a sole proprietorship, you and your business are legally viewed as a single entity.
 While you get to make all the decisions and receive all the profits, you are personally responsible for any debts and liabilities.
-Sole proprietorships are exposed to an unlimited liability so if your business fails with significant debt, those obligations would be paid for through the sale of both your business and personal assets.
+Sole proprietorships are exposed to an unlimited liability, so if your business fails with significant debt, those obligations would be paid for through the sale of both your business and personal assets.

 A business partnership is formed between two or more entities that join together to operate a shared business.
 Partners can include individuals, corporations, trusts, or even other partnerships.
-Partnership agreements can be made verbally but are best captured in a written statement that records details including the distribution of the business’s profits and losses.
+Partnership agreements can be made verbally but are best captured in a written statement that records details, including the distribution of the business’s profits and losses.
 There are two different types in Canada:

 - A general partnership is like a sole proprietorship.
 Instead of a single owner, it’s a business arrangement between two partners who share the profits, risks, and unlimited liability.
 Partners are legally and personally liable for company debts.

 A corporation is a business that incorporates to create a new legal entity that is separate from its owners.
-Owners can transfer money or services to the corporation in exchange for shares and as a shareholder, owners are entitled to a distribution of profits in the form of dividends.
+Owners can transfer money or services to the corporation in exchange for shares, and as a shareholder, owners are entitled to a distribution of profits in the form of dividends.

 You can start a corporation by filing a legal set of documents known as the Articles of Incorporation.
 The Articles define the legal name, directors, and among other things, the types of shares available to shareholders.
-The shares can be used to raise investment and can be bought or sold independently of business operations.
-Incorporated businesses must submit corporate tax returns and you may need to make tax payments in installments throughout the year.
+The shares can be used to raise investment and bought or sold independently of business operations.
+Incorporated businesses must submit corporate tax returns, and you may need to make tax payments in installments throughout the year.

 You can be incorporated as a private or a public corporation.
 Private corporations must have a majority of directors residing in Canada and cannot sell shares to the public.
 Public corporations can sell shares and securities on a public stock exchange but must operate within applicable Canadian securities regulations.

 If you incorporate provincially, your company will be licensed to operate with name protection in the specified jurisdiction.
 Federally incorporated companies will allow you to operate anywhere in Canada with national name protection and formal global recognition.
-Incorporating federally will incur additional upfront registration expenses and will trigger ongoing corporate filing and annual audit requirements.
+Incorporating federally will incur additional upfront registration expenses and trigger ongoing corporate filing and annual audit requirements.

 The corporation’s separate legal entity means that shareholders have limited liability (unlike a sole proprietorship or partnership) and are not responsible for corporate debts.
 In some cases, however, this limited liability may not extend to directors or protect shareholders from creditors.